yogesh-studypad/cocos-docs/programmers-guide/scenes.md

-# Chapter 5: Building and Transitioning Scenes
+# Building and Transitioning Scenes

 ## What is a Scene?
 A `Scene` is a container that holds `Sprites`, `Labels`, `Nodes` and other